From time to time, the media that cover financial news will report rumblings of a coming recession. And that can be a little nerve-jangling.

-That second recession is largely blamed on monetary policy, as high-interest rates—in place to fight inflation—put pressure on sectors of the economy that depended on borrowing, such as manufacturing and construction.
+That second recession, known as a double-dip recession, is largely blamed on monetary policy, as high-interest rates—in place to fight inflation—put pressure on sectors of the economy that depended on borrowing, such as manufacturing and construction.

 Unemployment grew from 7.4 % at the start of the recession to a peak of 10.8% in December 1982, the highest level of any modern recession.

 This recession, which lasted from November 1973 to March 1975, is usually blamed on rocketing gas prices caused by OPEC (the Organization of Petroleum Exporting Countries), which raised oil prices and embargoed oil exports to the United States.

 Other major factors in this 1970s recession included a stock market crash that caused a bear market from 1973 to 1974, and several monetary moves made by President Richard Nixon , including implementing wage-price controls and ending the gold standard in the US The result was “stagflation ,” a slowing economy with high unemployment and high inflation.

 Though it lasted almost a year (from December 1969 to November 1970), this recession is considered to have been relatively mild, because it brought about only a 0.6% decline in the GDP.
 However, the unemployment rate was high, reaching a peak of 6.1% in December 1970.

 The downturn’s causes include a rising inflation rate resulting from increased deficits, heavy spending on the Vietnam War, and the Federal Reserve’s policy of increasing interest rates.